Kenneth Binmore

-Kenneth George "Ken" Binmore, (born 27 September 1940) is an English mathematician, economist, and game theorist, a Professor Emeritus of Economics at University College London (UCL) and a Visiting Emeritus Professor of Economics at the University of Bristol.
+Kenneth George Binmore, (born 27 September 1940) is an English mathematician, economist, and game theorist, a Professor Emeritus of Economics at University College London (UCL) and a Visiting Emeritus Professor of Economics at the University of Bristol.
 As a founder of modern economic theory of bargaining (with Nash and Rubinstein), he made important contributions to the foundations of game theory, experimental economics, evolutionary game theory and analytical philosophy.
 He took up economics after holding the Chair of Mathematics at the London School of Economics.
 The switch has put him at the forefront of developments in game theory.
 His other interests include political and moral philosophy, decision theory, and statistics.
 He has written over 100 scholarly papers and 14 books.

 Education

 Binmore studied mathematics at Imperial College London, where he was awarded a 1st class-honours BSc with a Governor's Prize, and later a PhD in mathematical analysis.

 Research

 Binmore's major research contributions are to the theory of bargaining and its testing in the laboratory.
 He is a pioneer of experimental economics.
 He began his experimental work in the 1980s when most economists thought that game theory would not work in the laboratory.
 Binmore and his collaborators established that game theory can often predict the behaviour of experienced players very well in laboratory settings, even in the case of human bargaining behaviour, a particularly challenging case for game theory.
 This has brought him into conflict with some proponents of behavioural economics who emphasise the importance of other-regarding or social preferences, and argue that their findings threaten traditional game theory.

 Binmore's work in political and moral philosophy began in the 1980s when he first applied bargaining theory to John Rawls' original position.
 His search for the philosophical foundations of the original position took him first to Kant's works, and then to Hume.
 Hume inspired Binmore to contribute to a naturalistic science of morals that seeks foundations for Rawlsian ideas about fairness norms in biological and social evolution.
 The result was his two-volume Game Theory and the Social Contract, an ambitious attempt to lay the foundations for a genuine science of morals using the theory of games.
 In Game Theory and the Social Contract Binmore proposes a naturalistic reinterpretation of John Rawls' original position that reconciles his egalitarian theory of justice with John Harsanyi's utilitarian theory.
 His recent Natural Justice provides a nontechnical synthesis of this work.